federated-learning-experiments/fl-text-models/interim_research_report/README.md

 - Special thanks to Keith Rush and Peter Kairouz from Google for their guidance throughout the course of this project.

 ### Motivation
 While machine learning on large datasets is the dominant paradigm in the field, there are a number of drawbacks to centrally aggregating data, namely privacy.
-Federated Learning aims to address this and has shown promise for text completion tasks on mobile devices.
-The [Tensorflow Federated API](https://github.com/tensorflow/federated) provides methods to train Federated models and conduct Federated Learning experiments on data grouped by clients but never aggregated.
-Through our research partnership with Google, we aim to build on the existing body of Federated Learning experiments with a particular focus on enhancing text models for Natural Language Understanding tasks, such as Next Word Prediction.
+Federated learning aims to address this and has shown promise for text completion tasks on mobile devices.
+The [Tensorflow Federated API](https://github.com/tensorflow/federated) provides methods to train federated models and conduct federated learning experiments on data grouped by clients but never aggregated.
+Through our research partnership with Google, we aim to build on the existing body of federated learning experiments with a particular focus on enhancing text models for natural language understanding tasks, such as next word prediction.

 ### Problem Statement
 Federated Learning aims to train machine learning models in a distributed fashion without centralizing data but instead updating and passing model parameters from a central server to distributed entities and back to perform stochastic gradient descent.
 McMahan et al. propose the Federated Averaging algorithm in ["Communication-Efficient Learning of Deep Networks from Decentralized Data."](https://arxiv.org/pdf/1602.05629.pdf)  Our goal is to replicate the existing network architectures for Federated Averaging, stress testing their limits within our simulated environment.
-We then aim to apply pretraining and pretrained model layers to measure the impact of starting with learned model weights compared to random initialization for the task of Next Word Prediction on Stack Overflow.
+We then aim to apply pretraining and pretrained model layers to measure the impact of starting with learned model weights compared to random initialization for the task of next word prediction on Stack Overflow.
 Specifically, in this interim delivery, we measure the effect of using pretrained embeddings on the number of training rounds required to achieve a fixed level of accuracy.

 ### Data
 The main dataset used for these experiments is hosted by Kaggle and made available through the [tff.simulation.datasets module in the Tensorflow Federated API](https://www.tensorflow.org/federated/api_docs/python/tff/simulation/datasets/stackoverflow/load_data).
 Stack Overflow owns the data and has released the data under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).
 The Stack Overflow data contains the full body text of all Stack Overflow questions and answers along with metadata, and the API pointer is updated quarterly.
 The data is split into the following sets at the time of writing: